Spice discography

-Jamaican dancehall recording artist Spice has released two studio albums, one extended play, one mixtape, ninety-seven singles (including twelve as a featured artist) and seventy-six music videos (including ten as a featured artist).
+Jamaican dancehall recording artist Spice has released three studio albums, one extended play, one mixtape, ninety-seven singles (including twelve as a featured artist) and seventy-six music videos (including ten as a featured artist).

 In July 2009, Spice signed a recording contract with VP Records.
 Her debut extended play So Mi Like It was released on 2 December 2014, and debuted at number 14 on Billboard's Top Reggae Albums.
 The EP spawned the singles "So Mi Like It" and "Conjugal Visit" featuring Vybz Kartel.

 Following a legal dispute with her record label, Spice independently released her first full-length release, a mixtape titled Captured, on 2 November 2018.
 The mixtape debuted at number one on the Billboard Reggae Albums chart and included the single "Black Hypocrisy".
 Her debut studio album, 10, was released in 2021 and spawned the single "Go Down Deh" featuring Shaggy and Sean Paul.

+In 2024, Spice released her long-awaited sophomore album, Mirror 25, on her own label, which was titled in honor of her 25 years as a musician in the industry.